banacleto/meat-app-api/README.md

 **mongoose** provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

 **fastify** is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
 It is inspired by Hapi and Express and, as far as we know, it is one of the fastest web frameworks in town.

+**fastify-cors** enables the use of CORS in a Fastify application.

+**fastify-blipp** prints your routes to the console.
+So each time your server starts, you know which endpoints are available.

 **fastify-swagger** is a swagger documentation generator for fastify.
 It uses the schemas you declare in your routes to generate a swagger compliant doc.